-Buyers can choose from a total of 15 models on offer at the moment (10 carbon and 5 aluminum), with prices that start at around $1,250 for Topstone Sora and top at around $7,500 for the Lefty 1 build.
+Buyers can choose from around eight models at the moment, with prices that start at around $1,250 for Topstone 4 and top at around $8,500 for the Lefty 1 Carbon build.

 Kingpin is Cannondale’s revolutionary and unique rear suspension system that consists of a thru-axle pivot that links the seat stays with the seat tube.
 It allows the entire rear end of the frame to flex up to 30mm, absorbing vibrations and bumps, while adding almost no additional weight.

 If there’s one feature that makes Cannondale bikes recognizable, it’s the Lefty Oliver forks.
 They’re available on three Topstone carbon models, offering up to 30mm of precise travel, while bringing the weight down.
 Combined with the rear Kingpin suspension system, it delivers a smooth and controllable ride on any type of surface.

 Both aluminum and carbon Topstone models let you carry all the gear you need and don’t need.
 If you plan to use this bike for bikepacking adventures, you’ll love the rich combination of fork and frame mounts.
 There’s a multi-position mount on the downtube, as well as more mounts on the seat tube, top tube, under the downtube, and on the forks (except on Lefties).
 Plenty of room for gear and water.